stan-roelofs/Kotlin-Gameboy-Emulator/README.md

 # KGB (Kotlin-Gameboy-Emulator)
-Gameboy emulator written in Kotlin.
-This project started as a way for me to understand emulation.
-It is written in Kotlin because it seemed like an interesting language that I wanted to try out.
+A Gameboy emulator written in Kotlin.

+## Can I use this emulator to play?
+Yes you can, but you shouldn't.
+There are a lot more capable emulators available.
+This is a work in progress personal project with the aim for me to learn about emulation.

 ## Downloads
 See [releases](https://github.com/stan-roelofs/Kotlin-Gameboy-Emulator/releases)